Blueberry Development, Soil Oversight

 Outcome

-The soil-deposit work proceeded under documented agrologist oversight, with the imported material reviewed for agricultural suitability and the file carried through to a stamped sign-off submitted to the municipality.
-The landowner moved forward with a clear, defensible record of how the fill was sourced, placed, and monitored.
+The soil-deposit work proceeded under documented agrologist oversight: the imported material was reviewed for agricultural suitability, and the file ran through to a stamped sign-off with the municipality.
+The owner came away with a record of how the fill was sourced, placed, and monitored, the kind that holds up if it's ever questioned.

 Deliverables